-If a complainant is not satisfied with the RCMP's handling of their complaint, they may request that the Commission conduct a review of the RCMP's investigation.
+If a complainant is not satisfied with the RCMP's handling of their complaint, they may request that the CRCC conduct a review of the RCMP's investigation.

-If the Commission is satisfied with the RCMP's investigation, the Chairperson issues a Satisfied Report, thereby ending the review process.
+If the CRCC is satisfied with the RCMP's investigation, the Chairperson issues a Satisfied Report, thereby ending the review process.

-If the Commission finds the RCMP did not conduct a thorough investigation, the Chairperson can request that the RCMP make further enquiries.
+If the CRCC finds that the RCMP did not conduct a thorough investigation, the Chairperson can request that the RCMP make further enquiries.

-If the Commission is not satisfied with the RCMP's handling of the complaint, the Chairperson will issue an Interim Report, outlining various findings and recommendations directed at the RCMP.
+If the CRCC is not satisfied with the RCMP's handling of the complaint, the Chairperson will issue an Interim Report, outlining various findings and recommendations directed at the RCMP.

 Once the Interim Report has been reviewed by the RCMP, the RCMP Commissioner gives notice, identifying which recommendations the RCMP will act on.
 If no action is to be taken, the Commissioner must provide reasons.

 After receiving the Commissioner's Response, the Chairperson considers the RCMP's position and prepares a Final Report.
-This completes the Commission's review process.
+This completes the CRCC's review process.

 - The RCMP